kellyjonbrazil/jc/README.md

 To access the raw, pre-processed JSON, use the `-r` cli option or the `raw=True` function parameter in `parse()`.

 Schemas for each parser can be found in the [`docs/parsers`](https://github.com/kellyjonbrazil/jc/tree/dev/docs/parsers) folder.

+For more information on the motivations for this project, please see my blog post at https://blog.kellybrazil.com/2019/11/26/bringing-the-unix-philosophy-to-the-21st-century/.

 ## Installation
 ```